The Best Bedtime Stories for Kids

-To start, lets take a look at the best classic bedtime stories for children.
-These are mainstays in the bedtime story world – often creating a sense of nostalgia and reminding those reading the story of their own childhoods.
+To start, let’s take a look at the best classic bedtime stories for kids.
+These are mainstays in the bedtime story world – often creating a sense of nostalgia and reminding those reading the story of their own childhood.
 Young children often love hearing about their parents as youngsters, and this can be a great way to get them settled and ready to listen before bed.
-It’s likely you’ll know plenty of these already so feel free to skip ahead if you’re looking for something new or something age specific.
+It’s likely you’ll know plenty of these already so feel free to skip ahead if you’re looking for something new.

 As you can probably guess from the title, this fun board book for very small kids is aimed at getting them in their ‘jim jams’.
 It gets them in the right frame of mind for bed whilst being an entertaining, appropriate read.

 Dr. Seuss books are tried and tested children’s classics and this is his first and best known.
 Basically, it’s about a crazy cat in a silly hat causing chaos in all sorts of fun and inventive ways.
 Especially ideal for kids from 5 to 7 who will love the madness and mayhem.

 These tales are over 100 years old.
 However, their colourful descriptions, fascinating characters and exotic locations are still guaranteed to enthral and delight the kids of today.
 For added novelty value, tell them that these are the stories their great, great, grandmother might have read.

 From The BFG to Charlie and the Chocolate Factory, Roald Dahl’s books have entertained generations of kids and show no signs of falling off.
 This one features a quick-witted fox running rings around some dopey farmers and is great to read out nice and loud.

 A traditional picture book, where the story is told more through the images on the pages than the words.
 This simple tale about a zookeeper and a gorilla is perfect for very young children.